 Using Sand for Chicken Coops

-Sand, therefore, happens to be the best bedding available.
+Safety-wise, sand is among the best bedding available.
 One of the main issues with sand is that it can be quite expensive in the long run and a little cumbersome to use and change.
-It is, however, perfect for several reasons.
+Though it has several advantages.

 - Sand is dry: It dries up much faster than pine shavings or straw.